CybersecurityResearch-ops/CPTS-Journey/Shells & Payloads - The Live Engagement.md

 **Date:** 2025-10-2

-**Objective:** Exploit and gain a RCE session on each of the 3 hosts on the same network.
+**Objective:** Enumerate three hosts on the same network, identify vulnerabilities, and gain RCE/shells on each host.

 ---